-31.3.2.4.1.34 Timing for Submittal of Project and Entity Qualification Information and Opportunity to Provide Additional Information information, it considers relevant to its project and qualifications, to the ISO.
-The required information for entity and project qualification may be submitted at any time, but the proposed regulated economic transmission project will be evaluated against the most recently available CARIS Phase II database.
+The required information for project qualification may be submitted at any time, but the proposed regulated economic transmission project will be evaluated against the most recently available CARIS Phase II database.
 Any Developer that the ISO has determined under Section 31.3.2.4.1.1 to be qualified to propose to develop a transmission project to address specific congestion identified in the CARIS may submit the required information for project qualification; provided, however, that based on the specific congestion identified that requires a solution, the ISO may request that the qualified Developer provide additional Developer information.
 Any Developer that the ISO has not determined to be qualified, but that wants to propose to develop a project, must submit to the ISO the information required for Developer qualification under Section 31.3.2.4.1.1.
-The ISO shall within 3015 days of an entity Developer's submittal of its Developer qualification information, notify the Developer entity if thise information is incomplete.
-The entity Developer shall submit the additional Developer or project information required by the ISO within -15 days of the ISO's request the time period specified in the ISO Procedures.
+The ISO shall within 30 days of a Developer's submittal of its Developer qualification information, notify the Developer if this information is incomplete.
+The Developer shall submit additional Developer or project information required by the ISO within 15 days of the ISO's request.
 A Developer that fails to submit the additional Developer qualification information or the required project information will not be eligible for its project to be considered in that planning cycle.